System-T/Tutorial-KDD-2019/Lab 2/README.md

 ## Lab 2: SystemT Advanced Rule Editor Lab - Part 1

 Labs 2 and 3 require an invitation to the closed beta of the Advanced Rule Editor.
-Please inquire via email.

 Once you have access, please follow the instructions in Lab2-Instructions.pdf